 Marshall Gagne, Grandmaster Jae Ok Myong, Grandmaster Marshall Johnson and unknown.

-Grandmaster Marshall Johnson was a friend of Master Gagne, he passed away last year and he was a great martial artist.
+Grandmaster Marshall Johnson was a friend of Grandmaster Gagne, he passed away, he was a great martial artist.

 He will definitely be missed deeply in the martial art world.